Grandson, Vol. 1: Sound and production

 The project explores the many different sides to Von, showing that he has a more mellow and soft side compared to his famous singles.
 The opening track, "Went Silly", is a braggadocios rap song where Von raps about a breakup between him and another girl when Von was released from jail.
 Von's breakout singles, "Crazy Story" and "Crazy Story, Pt.
-3", features King Von telling a story about a robbery, and the latter tells features Von telling a story to a group of friends about a girl that was plotting to wipe Von out.
-The menacing, "Twin Nem (featuring Lil Durk)", features Lil Durk and Von rapping over a serious beat produced by Murda Beatz.
-The wholesome and lighthearted, "No Flaws" features Von rapping over a almost child-like beat.
-The energetic, "War With Us", features Von rapping over a heavy drill and bass beat.
-The emotional, "What It's Like" features Von rapping about the legal system, and his experience of being in prison and dealing with cops.
+3", feature King Von telling a story about a robbery, while the latter features Von telling a story to a group of friends about a girl that was plotting to wipe Von out.
+“Twin Nem (featuring Lil Durk)" features Lil Durk and Von rapping over a serious beat produced by Murda Beatz.
+“No Flaws" features Von rapping over a childlike beat.
+"War With Us" features Von rapping over a heavy drill and bass beat.
+"What It's Like" features Von rapping about the legal system, and his experience of being in prison and dealing with cops.
 The music video features Von in prison, footage of Von's court case, and videos of a riot.